 As the global spread of COVID-19 continues, we have experienced increased market volatility and economic uncertainties which may materially impact the valuation of portfolio investments and in turn, the net asset value of the Company.
 This may have other financial or operational effects, though the extent of such impact is unpredictable at this time.
-One of our portfolio investments in the restaurant industry, Rockfish Seafood Grill, Inc., ("Rockfish") has been greatly impacted as governmental agencies have limited the occupancy of dining room facilities and reduced their ability to generate revenue for an unknown period of time.
-Rockfish has applied for and received funding from the Paycheck Protection Program by the U.S. Small Business Administration ("PPP") to assist the company in covering payroll and other non-payroll costs, such as rent and utilities.
-Other portfolio companies that have received funding from the PPP include Advantis Occupational Health, LLC, a wholly owned subsidiary of Advantis Certified Staffing Solutions, Inc., Dominion Medical Management, Inc. and Performance Alloys, LLC.
+Further, while the effects of this pandemic have negatively impacted our portfolio companies, four of them have benefited from the Paycheck Protection Program by the U.S. Small Business Administration.